 MEET THE EXPERTS:

 Paul Tierney is a running coach and sports massage therapist.
 He and his partner Sarah McCormack run Missing Link Coaching.
 He has twice represented Ireland at the World Ultra Trail Championships and was the 2015 Lakeland 100 race winner.
-Last year he completed the 210-mile Tor des Geants race (read his race report).
+Paul completed the 210-mile Tor des Geants race in both 2017 and 2018 (read his 2017 race report).

 Nicky Spinks is a record-breaking ultra running legend.
 The breast cancer survivor is the fastest person to complete a Double Bob Graham Round (132 miles, 54,000ft elevation gain) in the Lake District, England.
 This year she became the first person to run a Double Ramsay Round (116 miles, 57,000ft elevation gain) in Scotland’s biggest mountains.
-Nicky also holds ultra running coaching courses (details here).
+She also finished first woman at the 2-18 Ultra Tour Monte Rosa.
+Nicky holds ultra running coaching courses (details here).

 Marcis Gubats is a Latvian ultra distance runner now living in the UK who finished 2nd at the 2107 Lakeland 100 and earlier this year won the Ultra Trail Snowdonia 100 miler.

 Avery Collins is one of the world’s best ultra runners.
 Based out of Colorado, USA, he won this year’s notoriously tough HURT 100-Mile Endurance Run in Hawaii.
 This followed a 2017 year in which he also won the Grindstone 100 and placed 6th in the USA’s biggest ultra race, the Western States 100.
-This year his A-race is Tor des Geants.
+This year his A-race was Tor des Geants, where he placed 11th.
 Together with his partner, Sabrina Stanley, they run Power Couple Coaching (details here).